albar965/littlenavmap-manual/en/APPROACHES.md

 * `Proceed to Runway` in a SID: The first leg of a SID to indicate the start position on the runway.
 The program might fall back to the airport center if the runway is not available.
 The altitude restriction indicates the elevation of the runway.
 * `Straight In`: Added to an approach procedure to show the course from the missed approach point \(MAP\) to the runway threshold.
 It is added when an approach ends with a runway fix.
 The leg has an altitude restriction 50 feet above the threshold.
 * `Circle to Land`: Added to an approach procedure to show the course from the missed approach point to the airport.
 It is added if an approach does not end with a runway fix.
+* `Vectors`: Vectors connect legs that are manually terminated by ATC with their successors which is often an initial fix.

 | | |
 | -- | -- |